 WaterTalks Program (discussed in the 6.
 Collaboration section, below): this program currently underway in the Watershed Area uses both the <80% MHI marker to define areas to be served, as well as other criteria for underrepresented communities - i.e., those without capacity and resources to develop infrastructure projects to meet local needs.
-This map shows areas served by WaterTalks:
+The map below shows areas served by WaterTalks: